JOE MARTINEZ v. EMPLOYMENT BACKGROUND INVESTIGATIONS, LLC

 Submit a Claim Form

 Get a cash payment if you qualify.
 If EBI provided a report about you to an employer that contained criminal-history information, and you attest in a Claim Form that you did not receive a notice EBI was reporting such information, you will receive a pro rata portion of the Settlement Fund.
-If the Settlement is approved, you will give up any rights to sue EBI about the same legal claims in this Settlement (see Question 21).
-A claim form is attached to this Notice.
+If the Settlement is approved, you will give up any rights to sue EBI about the same legal claims in this Settlement (see Question 10).
+To file a Claim.
+The deadline to submit a Claim for is December 7, 2024.

 Object to the Settlement